Commemorating 20 Years of U.S. Food Security Measurement

 Food Insecurity More Common for Households With Nonstandard Work Arrangements , by Alisha Coleman-Jensen, USDA, Economic Research Service, August 2016

-Global Food Security , by Stacey Rosen, Shahla Shapouri, and Birgit Meade, USDA, Economic Research Service, January 2017
+Global Food Security , by Birgit Meade and Karen Thome, USDA, Economic Research Service, July 2017

 Interactive Chart: Food Security Trends , by Michael Smith and Alisha Coleman-Jensen, USDA, Economic Research Service, October 2016